 I want to walk as a child of your light.

-I wonder what helps you to let go of things you are worried about.
+What helps you to let go of things that you are worried about?

-I wonder how you can keep your heart open during this Advent season.
+How can you keep your heart open during this Advent season?

-I wonder why it is important to keep your heart open.
+Why is it important to keep your heart open?